biomathcode/SimpleAnimatedClock/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+### Disclaimer this project is not mine.
+I have made it with the help of a youtube video [youtube-tutorial](https://www.youtube.com/watch?v=YBci4HFRQ_)
 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 The project is build with the help of